multiprocessio/dsq/README.md

 ## Subscribe

-If you want to hear about new features and how DataStation works under the hood, [sign up here](https://forms.gle/wH5fdxrxXwZHoNxk8).
+If you want to hear about new features and how this works under the hood, [sign up here](https://forms.gle/wH5fdxrxXwZHoNxk8).

 ## License